Macedon (hamlet), New York: Dissolution

-After more than a century in existence, the Village of Macedon has become a commonly cited as an unnecessary layer of bureaucracy.
+After more than a century in existence, the Village of Macedon has become commonly cited as an unnecessary layer of bureaucracy.
 Dissolution of the village is seen as a way to reduce taxes for residents.
 However, many residents see dissolution as a potential loss of services and of the village identity.
 It has become a polarizing issue for residents.
-A referendum on dissolution was thrice defeated during the period 2000-2010.
+A referendum on dissolution was thrice defeated during the period 2000–2010.

 The idea had been debated since the village commissioned a study to predict results and tax savings after dissolution in 2001.
 The study was completed for the village in 2002 by Genesee/Finger Lakes Regional Planning Council.
 It estimated a savings of $65 per year in decreased tax levy for the average resident.

 In 2007, residents petitioned to dissolve the village, arguing that eliminating a layer of government would reduce taxes for residents.
 A referendum was held in March 2008, and the measure was defeated by a vote of 257 to 228.
 A referendum was brought to vote again in 2010 by the group One Macedon, supporting dissolution.
 Both One Macedon and the anti-dissolution group, Village Pride, held rallies to gain public support on the Saturday before election day.
 Again, the dissolution referendum failed by a vote of 295 to 199.
 By law, the issue of dissolution could not be brought to a vote until 2014, but waning support for dissolution could postpone another vote for many years after that statute.

 In 2015, a third petition to dissolve the village was validated.
 On June 10, residents voted 300 to 246 in favor of dissolution.
 A vote on the proposed dissolution plan, which was presented on October 28, 2015, took place on March 15, 2016.
 The measure passed 324 to 181.
 Macedon is the third village in Wayne County to dissolve after the Village of Lyons did so in 2015.
 Savannah was the first village to be dissolved in 1979.
 The Village of Macedon was dissolved on March 31, 2017.
 It should be re-classified as a census-designated place by the United States Census Bureau within the next couple years.

 Macedon Partners

-In 2008, The Macedon Partners Association (MPA) was founded by a partnership of local government, business owners and residents.
-Macedon Partners Association, Inc. was created to foster an economically healthy commercial district in the village that is vibrant, walkable, clean, safe, and sustainable in an effort to create a greater sense of community and belonging among residents, businesses, and visitors.
+In 2008, The Macedon Partners Association was founded by a partnership of local government, business owners and residents.
 The organization provides programs for overall revitalization to the Village of Macedon taking into consideration: building code compliance, crime, safety, and cleanliness issues.
 Efforts by the association can be seen in the recent rehabilitation of many buildings along Main Street.